What are the External Commercial Borrowings Forms for NBFCs that have been updated?

 The RBI recently published new criteria for NBFC funding through External Commercial Borrowings (ECB).
 The new rules are a win for the NBFC sector, which is struggling to raise capital from the domestic market.
 New parameters for NBFC funding through external commercial borrowings were recently released by the RBI (ECB).
 The new guidelines are a triumph for the NBFC sector, which has been having difficulty raising financing from the domestic market.
 The decision was made to provide Non-Banking Financial Companies with long-term funding availability (NBFCs).
 Except for international branches/overseas subsidiaries of Indian banks, the External Commercial Borrowings shall be raised from qualifying lenders.
+Previously, in an order dated March 26, 2019, the ECB prevented ECB proceedings from being used for working capital or the repayment of bank debt.
+The highlight of this announcement is the solution to the NBFC problem of mismatched assets and liabilities.

 Changes in the ECB's NBFC Funding Policy